 How It All Started

 In 2004 I started a small blog about my discovery that my husband had a secret and very dark sexual life.
-I had no one to talk with, I felt isolated, traumatized and hopeless.
-Counselors labeled me ‘co-dependent’, sent me to 12 Step ‘co’ meetings where everyone just couldn’t understand why I refused to accept some of the responsibility for my husband’s behaviors that had nothing to do with me and had been going on for most of his adult life.
+I had no one to talk with and I felt isolated, traumatized and hopeless.
+Most counselors labeled me ‘co-dependent’, sent me to 12 Step ‘co’ meetings where everyone just couldn’t understand why I refused to accept some of the responsibility for my husband’s behaviors that had nothing to do with me and had been going on for most of his adult life.

 My blog became my outlet for my confusion and frustrations.
 I intended to write a book but I quickly realized that my internet presence would have a larger impact against what I knew was an injustice that blamed victims for their trauma.
 A system that mis-labeled disordered behaviors and traits as a diagnosis and then treated it with nothing more than expensive snake oil and smoke screens.

-In February of 2011 The Sisterhood Of Support was launched in answer to those requests.
+In February of 2011 The Sisterhood Of Support was Launched

 Today the Sisterhood has members from all over the world; women who come together to share their pain, ask questions, gain from the experiences of others and form bonds and friendships that last for years.
-Over ten thousand topics have been written by these women in the forums and the comments top a hundred thousand.
+Over twenty thousand topics have been written by these women in the forums and the comments top a quarter of a million.

-My passion is to continue to provide support for partners of sex addicts by offering a safe place for them to share their experiences, and to offer honest information and scientific research with verifiable conclusions about the abusive behaviors that are commonly called sex addiction.
+My passion is to continue to provide support for partners of sex addicts by offering a safe place for them to share their experiences, to provide resources that will make their journey a little easier and to offer honest information and scientific research with verifiable conclusions about the abusive behaviors that are commonly called sex addiction.